haozes/haozes.github.io/_posts/2020-05-26-yaoyao-faqs-en.md

 ![livecount](https://cdn.sspai.com/2020/05/12/edf762cb42cef688570528e37c4a175e.gif)
 https://zhuanlan.zhihu.com/p/139867684

-##  <a name='ForcequitYaoYaoonwatchtoavoidrebootingwatch.'></a>8.
+##  <a name='ForcequitYaoYao'></a>8.
 Force quit YaoYao on watch to avoid rebooting  watch.
-Completely exit YaoYao on the watch (press and hold the long button on the bottom right side of the watch, wait for the "POWER OFF" to appear, then press and hold the top digital crown button)
+Completely exit YaoYao on the watch when YaoYao open (press and hold the long button on the bottom right side of the watch, wait for the "POWER OFF" to appear, then press and hold the top digital crown button)

 ## <a name='platform'></a>9.
 Which platforms YaoYao currently supports
 YaoYao now works on Apple Watch(all series), Samsung Galaxy Watch(1,2,3),Planing to support Huawei HarmonyOS watch